jenniferp1/data_warehousing_BI/README.md

 - **Relationships** are named associations among entity types.
 In the example below, relationship names appear in the *line* connecting the entity types involved in a relationship.
 Relationships store associations in both directions.
 For example, the Has relationship shows the offerings for a given course and the associated course for a given offering.

+- **Key** An important constraint on an entity is the key.
+The key is an attribute or a group of attributes whose values can be used to uniquely identify an individual entity in an entity set.
+There are several [types of keys](https://opentextbc.ca/dbdesign01/chapter/chapter-8-entity-relationship-model/).

 <img src="https://github.com/jenniferp1/data_warehousing_BI/blob/master/images/ERDElements.png" width="660" height="250"/> <br>

 - Informally, **Entity types** can correspond to **nouns** and **relationships** to **verbs** or **prepositional phrases** connecting nouns.